CartoDB/documentation/app/content/get-started.md

 Data Scientists, Developers, and Analysts use CARTO to optimize business processes and predict future outcomes through the power of Spatial Data Science.

-Our platform helps you visualize, analyze, and build applications using location data.
-It is available for both individual users and enterprises.
+Our platform helps you visualize, analyze, and build applications using location data, natively on your cloud data warehouse platforms.
+CARTO is available for both individual users and enterprises, in both cloud and self-hosted deployments.

+<video height="450" autoplay="" loop="" muted=""> <source src=" https://carto.com/img/home/home-video-explanation.mp4" type="video/mp4"></video>

 ### Components of the CARTO platform

-Depending on your usage of the CARTO platform, whether it’s for visualization, analysis, or application development, you will be using different components of the platform.
+Depending on your usage of the CARTO platform, whether it’s for visualization, analysis, data access, or application development, you will be using different components of the platform.

-{{%sideImage image="/img/get-started/dashboard.png" alt="Dasbhoard"%}}
+{{%sideImage image="/img/get-started/new_workspace.png" alt="Dasbhoard"%}}
 ##### Workspace

-Connect to multiple cloud data warehouses and explore your geospatial data.
-Seamlessly access a wealth of vetted datasets to enhance your geospatial analysis.
+The central location of all your experience with CARTO; connect to multiple cloud data warehouses, explore your geospatial data, geocode your tables, enrich your data with a wealth of vetted datasets to enhance your geospatial analysis, and access the different CARTO tools.

 {{<link href="https://carto.com/signup" target="_blank">}}
   Login or create an account